All Episodes

 I have absolutely no problem with anybody analyzing because I'm honest.

-I don't know if you're that on the you sound like a nice guy, but uh you wanted to know.
+You sound like a nice guy, but you wanted to know.

-Donald Trump has put out a hundred-page financial disclosure that's far more detailed about assets, what he owns, what he has, than the tax return would show.
+Donald Trump has put out a hundred-page financial disclosure that's far more detailed about assets, what he owns, what he has than the tax return would show.

 Correct.